nicolekhite/FinalProject-Databases/README.md

 ### - Trigger
 ### - Stored Procedure
 ### - Web/App Implementation (Optional) or Description of Future Work
+In the future, we will need to create a mobile app to pair with our current databases.
+Also, we would like to expand this to other companies and modify the app to fit the demand of current students on campus.
 ### - MySQL dump
 The MySql dump with all of the data is in the dumps folder.
   - https://github.com/nicolekhite/FinalProject-Databases/tree/master/dumps